Fatty Acids: Branched-Chain

 iso-Methyl branched fatty acids have the branch point on the penultimate carbon (one from the end or (ω-1)), while anteiso-methyl-branched fatty acids have the branch point on the ante-penultimate carbon atom (two from the end or (ω-2)) as illustrated.
 In the latter, the methyl group has the (S)‑configuration in general, reflecting its biosynthetic origin, but a small proportion of the (R)-enantiomer has been detected in some soil bacteria.
 The common range of fatty acids of this kind with a single branch point only in a saturated chain are discussed in this section.

 Fatty acids with structures of this type and with 10 to more than 30 carbons in the acyl chain are found in nature, but those most often encountered have 14 to 18 carbons in the chain (not counting the additional carbon in the methyl group).
 They are common constituents of bacteria, but they are rarely detected in other microorganisms.
-Via the food chain, they can be found in animal tissues, especially those of marine animals and ruminants (dairy products, beef and mutton) and thence are present in the human diet, although they can be synthesised to some extent in animal tissues per se.
+Via the food chain and commensal bacteria, they can be found in animal tissues, especially those of marine animals and ruminants (dairy products, beef and mutton) and these are a further source for the human diet, although they can be synthesised to some extent in animal tissues per se.
 In bacteria, their content and composition can often be used as taxonomic markers, and in the genus Bacillus, for example, some species have fatty acids with the iso-structure only, while others have the anteiso-structure.

 It is more common to find iso-methyl fatty acids with an even number of carbons in total, although the chain-length is odd-numbered, while the opposite is true for the anteiso-forms.
 Note: this sometimes leads to confusion in the informal nomenclatures that may be used in scientific publications.
 For example, 13-methyl-tetradecanoate acid is sometimes abbreviated to iso-methyl-14:0 and sometimes iso‑methyl-15:0; I prefer the former as it better reflects the systematic name, although many microbiologists tend to favour the latter.
-Because of the alternative route for iso-methyl formation and of alpha-oxidation processes, odd-numbered iso-methyl acids and even-numbered anteiso-methyl acids can be present in tissues.
+Because of the alternative route for iso-methyl formation and of alpha-oxidation processes, both odd- and even-numbered iso-methyl and anteiso-methyl acids can be present in tissues.

 Under stress, bacteria maintain membrane fluidity through a mechanism termed "homeoviscous adaptation”, which may be achieved by synthesis of membrane lipids de novo or by acyl chain remodelling of the fatty acids of the existing membrane lipids.
-Methyl branching tends to decrease the thickness of lipid bilayers while lowering chain ordering with the effect of enhancing the fluidity of membranes through the formation of kinks at the branching point.
-During cold stress, the proportion of anteiso-branched fatty acids of many bacterial species tends to increase because anteiso branching is more effective at fluidizing a membrane than iso branching, and this is essential for the survival of such cold tolerant pathogens as Listeria monocytogenes.
+Methyl branching tends to decrease the thickness of lipid bilayers while lowering chain ordering to enhance the fluidity of membranes through the formation of kinks at the branching point.
+During cold stress, the proportion of anteiso-branched fatty acids of many bacterial species increases because anteiso branching is more effective at fluidizing a membrane than iso branching, and this is crucial for the survival of such cold tolerant pathogens as Listeria monocytogenes.
 Thermophilic species, in contrast, have higher contents of iso-branched fatty acids that are often of a longer than average chain length.

 Animals: In animal tissues, the biosynthesis of these fatty acids de novo is normally a minor process and is believed to involve a similar mechanism to the above with adipose tissue and especially brown adipose tissue (but not liver or brain) as significant sources.
 Catabolism of branched-chain amino acids in mitochondria generates the precursors, which are exported to the cytosol by adipose-specific expression of carnitine acetyltransferase.
 The fatty acid synthase then has sufficient flexibility to generate some long-chain monomethyl-branched fatty acids.